albavidalm/ip-address-tracker/README.md

 | :-------- | :------- | :------------------------- |
 | `key`     | `string` | **Required**.
 Your API key |

-Due I needed a list of games and its information related I worked with the next **endpoint**:
+Due I needed the information of the Country and the city I worked with the next **endpoint**:

 **"Country + City" API type features**